-This document was prepared by Green Road Consulting (GRC) for Kurnishon, LLC; parcel number 208-221-006, as required by the SWRCB Order WQ 2017-0023-DWQ1.
-The purpose of the order is to provide a regulatory structure for cannabis cultivation that reduces contributions to existing water quality issues and prevents additional adverse impacts to water resources throughout California.
+This document was prepared by Green Road Consulting (GRC) for Full Moon Farms; parcel number 208-201-020 as required by the SWRCB Order WQ 2017-0023-DWQ1.
+The purpose of the order is to provide a regulatory structure for cannabis cultivation that reduces contributions to existing water quality issues and prevents additional adverse impacts to waterresources throughout California.
 The purpose of the Site Management Plan is to identify conditions present on a parcel that may pose a threat to water quality and resources and establish a plan to meet or surpass requirements set forth in the order.

-Green Road Consulting (GRC) has made an initial assessment of this parcel through field work as well as through a variety of county, state, and private websites (e.g. USDA web soil survey, USGS stream stats program, Google Earth, Humboldt County Web GIS).
+GRC has made an initial assessment of this parcel through field work as well as through a variety of county, state, and private websites (e.g. USDA web soil survey, USGS stream stats program, Google Earth, Humboldt County Web GIS).
 The parcel boundaries are approximate and obtained from Humboldt County.
+Property lines on maps created by GRC may be shifted to match property line and corners located in the field.
 The site was surveyed with a GPS unit (2 to 4-meter accuracy) to document roads, buildings, cultivation sites, watercourses, and areas requiring remediation.
 Maps were created using the software ESRI ArcMap.